taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 By adding <span class="notranslate"> xen_blkfront.sda_is_xvda=0 </span> to kernel boot line in <span class="notranslate"> grub.conf </span> you will make sure no naming translation is done, and the drives will be identified as <span class="notranslate"> xvde </span> .

 By default, this option is set to 1 in the kernel, and drives are detected as <span class="notranslate"> xvda </span> .
-This is needed only for CloudLinux OS Shared 6 and <span class="notranslate"> Hybrid </span> kernels.
+This is needed only for CloudLinux OS 6 and <span class="notranslate"> Hybrid </span> kernels.

 ## Umask behavior

 :::tip Note
-CloudLinux OS Shared 6, CloudLinux OS Shared 6 hybrid, CloudLinux OS Shared 7, CloudLinux OS Shared 7 hybrid kernels.
+CloudLinux OS 6, CloudLinux OS 6 hybrid, CloudLinux OS 7, CloudLinux OS 7 hybrid kernels.
 :::

 Starting from the kernel module **lve-kmod-2.0-10**, the behavior of umask is changed.

 Now, when entering LVE task's original umask value is preserved, instead of using LVE's umask value.
-This behavior is typical for all kernels: CloudLinux OS Shared 6, CloudLinux OS Shared 6 hybrid, CloudLinux OS Shared 7, CloudLinux OS Shared 7 hybrid kernels.
+This behavior is typical for all kernels: CloudLinux OS 6, CloudLinux OS 6 hybrid, CloudLinux OS 7, CloudLinux OS 7 hybrid kernels.

 ## IO limits latency